lunarfyre7/Celenei/README.md

 # Solaneae
 Solaneae (solan-ee-I) is a modular open source firmware for Arduino.
 It features a dynamic menu system, and a task management system.
 It is designed for a text based display, for example the common 2x16 text display.
-It come packaged with the excellent LiquidCrystal replacement library by Francisco Malpartida allowing the usage of I2C displays.
+It comes packaged with the excellent LiquidCrystal replacement library by Francisco Malpartida allowing the usage of I2C displays.
+It also used the excellent stl avr port by Andy Brown.

 Solaneae is not a library, it's a framework that includes _your_ code, as opposed to a library that is included into your code.
 This is called an inversion of control.
 Solaneae works by including modules into the main program and running them.
 Each module can have one or more background task that is always running, and optionally UI menu entries and interactive UI entries.